Royal Marines Battalions (Napoleonic Wars): From May 1814

 Following the order, the 2nd Battalion ceased to exist as a fighting force.
 All that remained were the staff elements.
 When the 3rd Battalion arrived in Chesapeake, they were renumbered as the 2nd Battalion and came under Malcolm.
 Upon the orders of Vice Admiral Sir Alexander Cochrane, three of the ten companies were detached from this unit, to become the regenerated 3rd Battalion, under the command of Major Lewis.
 (These three companies were commanded by Captain Clements, Lt Connolly and Lt Stevens.)

 The recreated 2nd Battalion was present in the Chesapeake campaign, participating in the Battle of Bladensburg, the attack on Washington, and the Battle of Baltimore.
 Also present during the campaign were the three companies of the Corps of Colonial Marines under the command of an army officer, Captain Reed (of the 6th West India Regiment), and a composite battalion of Marines, formed from ships' Marine detachments, frequently led by Captain John Robyns.
 A composite "battalion" of 100 men also took part in the Battle of New Orleans, under the command of Brevet Major Thomas Adair.

 Following the failure of the British attack against Fort McHenry on 13 September, the 2nd and 3rd Marine battalions proceeded to Tangier Island, where a barracks for 600 men was created on the understanding they would be spending the winter on the island.

 Orders were received on 11 December to embark, the Marines later disembarking on Cumberland Island on 10 January 1815, along with the 1st Battalion and two companies of the 2nd West India Regiment.
 Thereafter, this force attacked Fort Peter on 13 January, subsequently marching on the town of St. Marys, and occupying it for about a week, before retiring to Cumberland Island.

-An element of the 2nd Battalion participated in the Battle of New Orleans.
-The musters show three dead men (from the First and Third companies commanded by Captain Coles & Lieutenant Fynmore respectively) and several men wounded.
+The artillery element of the 2nd Battalion participated in the Battle of New Orleans and the February 1815 attack on Fort Bowyer.